kumuluz/kumuluzee-samples/kumuluzee-kafka/kumuluzee-kafka-producer/README.md

    ```
 ## Usage

-The example uses maven to build and run the microservice.
+The example uses Docker to set up the Kafka and Zookeeper instances and maven to build and run the microservice.

 1. Start the Zookeeper and Kafka Docker: